mjc-school/stage0-master-task/readme.md

 #### Task 1.
 Season determiner.

-Implement the method `tellTheSeason` that takes a number of a month and prints a season name if a month number is valid, otherwise the method prints `Wrong month number`.
+Implement the method `tellTheSeason` that takes a number of a month and prints a season name if a month number is valid;
+otherwise the method prints `Wrong month number`.

 Example